 We extend our thanks to our colleagues Sam Lomonaco and Edward Raff for their comments on an earlier version of this paper.
-[19]
+[28].
+We also extend our sincere gratitude to Dan Strano for the development and support of the Qrack [5] quantum simulator.